chunhuayu/Clinical-Trials/Variable.md

 * Dependent variable: the outcome of an experiment.
 As you change the independent variable, you watch what happens to the dependent variable.
 * Independent variable: a variable that is not affected by anything that you, the researcher, does.
 Usually plotted on the x-axis.
 ---
-* Lurking variable: a “hidden” variable the affects the relationship between the independent and dependent variables.A measurement variable has a number associated with it.
-It’s an “amount” of something, or a”number” of something.
-* Nominal variable: another name for categorical variable.

 * Qualitative variable: a broad category for any variable that can’t be counted (i.e. has no numerical value).
 Nominal and ordinal variables fall under this umbrella term.
 * Quantitative variable: A broad category that includes any variable that can be counted, or has a numerical value associated with it.
 Examples of variables that fall into this category include discrete variables and ratio variables.
+---
+* Lurking variable: a “hidden” variable the affects the relationship between the independent and dependent variables.A measurement variable has a number associated with it.
+It’s an “amount” of something, or a”number” of something.
 * Random variables are associated with random processes and give numbers to outcomes of random events.
-* A ranked variable is an ordinal variable; a variable where every data point can be put in order (1st, 2nd, 3rd, etc.).
 * Ratio variables: similar to interval variables, but has a meaningful zero.

 # Less Common Types of Variables